tag1consulting/goose/src/docs/goose-book/src/coordinated-omission/metrics.md

 When Coordinated Omission Mitigation kicks in, Goose tracks both the "raw" metrics and the "adjusted" metrics.
 It shows both together when displaying metrics, first the "raw" (actually seen) metrics, followed by the "adjusted" metrics.
 As the minimum response time is never changed by Coordinated Omission Mitigation, this column is replacd with the "standard deviation" between the average "raw" response time, and the average "adjusted" response time.

 The following example was "contrived".
-The `drupal_loadtest` example was run for 15 seconds, and after 10 seconds the upstream Apache server was manually "paused" for 3 seconds, forcing some abnormally slow queries.
+The [`drupal_memcache`](../example/drupal-memcache.md) example was run for 15 seconds, and after 10 seconds the upstream Apache server was manually "paused" for 3 seconds, forcing some abnormally slow queries.
 (More specifically, the apache web server was started by running `. /etc/apache2/envvars && /usr/sbin/apache2 -DFOREGROUND`, it was "paused" by pressing `ctrl-z`, and it was resumed three seconds later by typing `fg`.)
 In the "PER REQUEST METRICS" Goose shows first the "raw" metrics", followed by the "adjusted" metrics:

 ```bash
  ------------------------------------------------------------------------------